Mahdiali97/Syncfura-Portfolio/README.md

 ```

 ## Brand
-The `components/Logo.tsx` component renders the AVENIQTECH monogram + wordmark
+The `components/Logo.tsx` component renders the SyncFura monogram + wordmark
 (supports `light` / `dark` variants).
 Swap in a real logo file by replacing the
 SVG inside that component.